mikhailshepelev/Tutorials/README.md

 10. Building Navigation section (fixed radio button in upper right corner + on clicking navigation section opens with links to certain page sections)
 11. Building fixed Popup on top of layout - using anchors and animations

+##### Section 5 - Natours Project - Advanced Responsive design

+1. Creating a responsive design with media queries for different vieports (defining reusable mixins to be used in different media queries)
+2. Writing media queries - base, typography and layout
+3. Writing media queries - Layout, about and features sections
+4. Writing media queries - Tours, booking and stories sections

 ### Java course

 ##### Section 3 - First steps